Masala Herb

 Easy Potato Cauliflower Masala - Aloo Gobi Curry {Nut-free Vegetarian} Indian recipe www.masalaherb.com

-• Then add the seasoning, turmeric, curry powder, salt and pepper.
-Stir fry all this for a minute, the spices should not burn.
-Then add the tomato paste and cream, mix well.
+• Take the pan from the heat or reduce the heat to the minimum.
+Stir in the seasoning, the turmeric, curry powder, salt, and pepper.
+Stir and cook all this for a minute on a lower heat setting; the spices should not burn.
+Then add the tomato paste and cream, and mix well.

 Easy Potato Cauliflower Masala - Aloo Gobi Curry {Nut-free Vegetarian} Indian recipe www.masalaherb.com

-• Continue to add in the veg stock or water and the previously cooked potato and cauliflower, mix well and cook for 5-10 minutes.
+• Continue to add in the water (or broth) and the potato and cauliflower.

 Easy Potato Cauliflower Masala - Aloo Gobi Curry {Nut-free Vegetarian} Indian recipe www.masalaherb.com

-• garnish with fresh coriander.
+• Serve hot, garnished with fresh coriander.
 See serving suggestions in the post below.

 Nutrition